great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

     - **Table name**: When **Table Asset** is selected, enter a name for the table you're creating in the Data Asset.

     - **Data Asset name**: Enter a name for the Data Asset.
-Data Asset names must be unique.
 If you use the same name for multiple Data Assets, each Data Asset must be associated with a unique Data Source.

     - **Query**: When **Query Asset** is selected, enter the query that you want to run on the table.

-9. Select the **Complete Asset** tab to create Expectations and run validations on the entire Data Asset, or select the **Batches** tab to create Expectations and run validations on subsets of Data Asset records and then complete the following fields:
+9. Select the **Complete Asset** tab to provide all Data Asset records to your Expectations and validations, or select the **Batches** tab to use subsets of Data Asset records for your Expectations and validations.
+If you selected the **Batches** tab, complete the following fields:

     - **Split Data Asset by** - Select **Year** to partition Data Asset records by year, select **Year - Month** to partition Data Asset records by year and month, or select **Year - Month - Day** to partition Data Asset records by year, month, and day.